-165. The working of natural building stone is important to Gloucestershire.
+163. The working of natural building stone is important to Gloucestershire.
 It is integral to efforts to protect and maintain the county's iconic built character and is a small, but no less important contributor to maintaining the diversity and sustainability of the local economy.
-Local supplies of natural building stone are heavily relied upon in historic building conservation projects locally, regionally and nationally.
+Local supplies of natural building stone are heavily relied upon in historic building conservation projects and make an invaluable contribution to the upkeep of key green infrastructure features that support cultural heritage and biodiversity interest locally, regionally and nationally.
 They are also a key component in the promotion of local distinctiveness within new build schemes.
 Design codes and planning guidance active across Gloucestershire promote the use of natural building stone.

-166. The county's key natural building stone resources are found within or nearby to high value landscapes such as the Cotswold and Wye Valley AONBs.
+164. The county's key natural building stone resources are found within or nearby to high value landscapes such as the Cotswold and Wye Valley AONBs.
 They are derived from sandstone and limestone resource blocks that are broadly contiguous with the Cotswold and Forest of Dean crushed rock aggregate resource areas.

-167. Many natural building stone workings are also located in or near to highly sensitive environments and are often close to local communities that contain cherished and locally distinctive built assets many of which have historic origins.
-This circumstance has resulted in well-established and often harmonious local relationships being developed over time linked to the availability, supply and use of natural building stone and the evolution of Gloucestershire's 'working' landscapes, rural settlements and cultural heritage.
+165. Many natural building stone workings are also located in or near to highly sensitive environments and are often close to local communities that contain cherished and locally distinctive built assets including those which contribute towards the county's green infrastructure network such as field enclosures that incorporate traditional walling stone, many of which have historic origins.
+This circumstance has resulted in well-established and often harmonious local relationships being developed over time linked to the availability, supply and use of natural building stone and the evolution of the 'working' landscapes, rural settlements and cultural heritage of Gloucestershire.
 A careful balance must be maintained to ensure good relations are enduring.

-168. Natural building stone production in Gloucestershire has historically been low in comparison to aggregate working.
+166. Natural building stone production in Gloucestershire has historically been low in comparison to aggregate working.
 It is largely characterised by small, often independently-run quarry units that are dispersed throughout the resource areas and, which usually only generate a few thousand tonnes worth of sales per year.
-There is considerable variability in the colour, texture; quality and availability of the county's supply of natural building stone with marked differences occurring often even within individual quarry units.
-Working can be intermittent with demand and subsequent
+There is considerable variability in the colour, texture, quality and availability of the county's